Preparing for careers

 - Having relevant work experience or having taken up a placement related to the sector are important advantages for young people looking for career openings.
 Employers recognise relevant work experience because it helps recruits be prepared for work and develops general business awareness.
 Importantly, a third of employers felt that applicants did not have a satisfactory level of knowledge about their chosen career or job.

 Where can I find out more about careers?

-Always check the job profiles of any specific careers you’re aiming for to see if there are any particular qualifications, subjects, and grades you may require to enter the career area.
+Remember, it’s important to always check the job profiles of any specific careers you’re aiming for to see if there are any particular qualifications, subjects, and grades you may require to enter the career area.

 Finally, there will undoubtedly be jobs around by 2030 that don’t exist yet.
 Going back just 20 years, no one predicted current jobs like social media manager, offshore wind farm engineer, or web architect would exist.
 So, the world of work will continue to evolve and develop.